-The George Fairfax Arts Management Scholarship Sue Nattrass Arts Management fund
+The George Fairfax Arts Management Scholarship in association with the Sue Nattrass Arts Management fund

 If you are enrolled in postgraduate studies in Arts and Cultural Management.
 Then this scholarship could be for you.